Border controls are in place to check that organic products imported into Great Britian are compliant with organic

 The Certificate of Inspection (CoI) is issued by the control authority or the control body.
-The original signed and stamped certificate is submitted to Port Health (along with copies of commercial documents) for validation.
+The COI is submitted to Port Health (along with copies of commercial documents) for validation.
 The Port Health endorsed signed CoI must accompany the consignment to the consignee’s premises where it must be kept for two years.
 The Port Health endorsed COI will form part of the Control Body’s annual inspection of the importer.